Resealing Windows and Doors Costs

 A silicone sealant is the best type as it is watertight and resistant to temperature changes due to its elasticity.
 This makes it an incredibly durable material.

-There are many different colours of sealant, so it's easy for professionals to find one that matches up with your doors and windows.
+There are many different colours of sealant, so it's easy for professionals to find one that matches up with your front door and windows.
 Your contractor will also need to use a sealant or caulk gun to apply the sealant.

 Firstly, your tradesperson will need to clear the old sealant away from the edges of the windows and doors.
 Sealing over an old seal will make the new seal more prone to damage quicker than usual, and it will leave the newly sealed edges looking uneven.